munificent/craftinginterpreters/book/resolving-and-binding.md

 new local variable is declared, it gets added to the existing environment for that scope.

 That intuition, like many in life, isn't quite right.
-A block is *not* all actually the same scope.
+A block is not necessarily all the same scope.
 Consider:

 ```lox
 {